 In this paper, there are high-quality photometric measurements from WFPC2 in both R and I bands.
 Thus, data in both colors contribute significantly to the constraints on stretch.
-Additionally, the low background of the HST images, combined with the need to have previously subtracted the host-galaxy background in order to combine HST and ground-based data, indicate that it is more appropriate to fit these supernovae with fixed rather than floating lightcurve zero offsets.
-As this is the most appropriate fit method for the HST data, the low-redshift supernovae should be treated consistently.
+Additionally, photometry is extracted from HST and ground-based images in very different apertures, meaning that different amounts of host galaxy light will be included; this background must be subtracted from each before the two are combined.
+As such, it is more appropriate to fit these supernovae with fixed rather than floating lightcurve zero offsets.
+As this is the most appropriate fit method for the HST supernovae, the low-redshift supernovae should be treated consistently.
 These procedures which are most appropriate for the HST supernovae were used for all new fits performed in this paper, and listed in Tables 3 through 5.

 To estimate the size of the effect due to these differences in fitting method, cosmological confidence intervals were generated from the "Case C" subset of P99 using the new fits presented in this paper and compared to the results quoted in P99 and other variations on the fitting method.
-Differences in the fit method can change the flatuniverse value of $\Omega{\rm M}$ by $\sim 0.03$ , and the value of $\Omega{\rm M} + \Omega{\Lambda}$ by up to $\sim 0.8$ .
+Differences in the fit method can change the flat-universe value of $\Omega{\rm M}$ by ~0.03, and the value of $\Omega{\rm M} + \Omega{\Lambda}$ by up to ~0.8.
 (This is still much less than the major-axis extent of the statistical confidence ellipse in this direction.)
-We use these values as "fit-method" systematic uncertainties.
-We similarly performed joint fits to $\Omega{\rm M}$ , w in the flatuniverse, constant-w case to the supernovae from P99 with different lightcurve fit methodologies, and from these fits adopt a fit-method systematic uncertainty of 0.02 on constant w (once combined with measurements from 2dFGRS and WMAP).
+We use these values as the "fit-method" systematic uncertainties.
+We similarly performed joint fits to $\Omega{\rm M}, w$ in the flat-universe, constant-w case to the supernovae from P99 with different lightcurve fit methodologies, and from these fits we adopt a fit-method systematic uncertainty of 0.02 on constant w (once combined with measurements from 2dFGRS and the CMB).